bhatti/formicary/docs/getting_started.md

 ```

 #### Concurrency
-You can optionally add `max_concurrency` to limit maximum instances of the job, e.g.
+You can optionally add `max_concurrency` to limit maximum instances of the job that can be executed concurrently, e.g.
 ```yaml
 max_concurrency: 1
 ```